fossadev/fossabot-docs/docs/variables/bttvemotes.md

 #### Error Output

-* In case a user has no currently enabled BTTV emotes, or cannot be found, returns the following:
+* In case a user has no currently enabled BTTV emotes, returns the following:

     ```
     [Error: BetterTTV API returned an error.]